-&lt;sup>57 For a differential CasP analysis of South Africa's diamond business, see Cochrane (2015, 2016).
+57For a differential CasP analysis of South Africa's diamond business, see Cochrane (2015, 2016).

-falling differential risk.
-As the South African natives were subjugated, ownership was rationalized and centralized and greater stability was imposed, the risk coefficient dropped and the imperialists' differential capitalization rose accordingly.
+and greater stability was imposed, the risk coefficient dropped and the imperialists' differential capitalization rose accordingly.
 Here too, the process had little to do with production and everything to do with power.
 And this power path to differential accumulation not only remains in use today, but is traversed with much greater vigor.
 Take Hollywood.
 Over the past half-century, its net profits have merely met the average, yet its differential capitalization has risen continuously.
 And the reason, just like with Rhodes and Rothschild, is risk reduction.
-The leading film companies have learned how to substitute blockbuster predictability for artistic creativity, and as their strategic sabotage has intensified and their movies have grown duller, their differential risk has declined and differential capitalization has trended upward.
+The leading film companies have learned how to substitute blockbuster predictability for artistic creativity, and as their strategic sabotage has intensified and their movies have grown duller, their differential risk has declined and differential capitalization has trended upward.58